The University is now leasing brand new, on-campus housing for faculty, graduate and professional students.

-The Cellular and Molecular Pharmacology and Physiology (CMPP) program is an interdisciplinary graduate program that offers graduate studies culminating in the Doctor of Philosophy degree and prepares the students for careers in basic biological and biomedical research, industry, and teaching.
+The Cellular and Molecular Pharmacology and Physiology (CMPP) program is part of the interdisciplinary Molecular Biosciences graduate program that offers graduate studies culminating in the Doctor of Philosophy degree and introduces students to biological and biomedical research, industry and teaching.

 Research emphasis encompasses areas such as molecular pharmacology, molecular biology of ion channels, cell physiology, cardiovascular pharmacology, autonomic pharmacology and neuropharmacology.